 Students are rewarded with Values stickers on the playground and in the classroom to acknowledge positive behaviour, linked to the Focus of the Fortnight.
 Teachers and/or students write the student's name and class on the peelable sticker backing.
 The student places this in a Stage PBL box, located outside the library.
-These act like a raffle ticket.
-Every second Friday one ticket per stage is pulled out and successful students may choose from a selection of wellbeing rewards: a piece of sporting equipment, fidget toy or a stationery item.
+During weekly assemblies, one ticket per stage is drawn and successful students may choose from a selection of wellbeing rewards: a piece of sporting equipment, fidget toy or a stationery item.